 Linking To Other Sites

-Linking to other sites
+Linking to Other Sites

 Building links to other websites has always been an important part of search engine optimisation and is one of the most abused ways of attempting to gain prominence in search listings.
 As a result, search engines have cracked down on this kind of unnatural activity, heavily penalising websites which try to artificially increase their search engine rankings by building large volumes of reciprocal links with websites over a short period of time.
 In an attempt to address this problem, search engines regularly update their algorithms, and penalise any sites they find to be operating outside their best practice guidelines (See Google Updates for more information).

-While best practice recommendations change frequently, the 'rule of thumb' is to use common sense.
+Although best practice recommendations change frequently, the 'rule of thumb' is to use common sense.
 Link building should be a natural process, and the websites which you link to, or that link to your website, should be related in some way to your site.

-Any links you have on your website which lead to an external resource should clearly inform your visitors what they are linking to without being spammy - for example Joomla!
+Any links on your website which lead to an external resource should clearly inform your visitors what they are linking to without being spammy - for example Joomla!
 Documentation Project would be a clear indication that the link is directing people to the homepage of the Joomla!
 Documentation Project.
 If the link were to be written as here it is not so clear what page you might be visiting - and as you haven't used any keywords from the landing page, their site will not be getting the best benefit from your link.

 Another common anchor text which doesn't help the user or search engine 'bots' is for content to only include a link on the word here - this doesn't tell you (or search engine 'bots') anything about the content on the page they are being directed to, unless they have read and understood the surrounding text.
 Using a well-written anchor text also gives the person visiting your site confidence in the link they are clicking - they know what to expect when visiting the link, so it may be more likely that they do so.